 This Section provides the whole label evaluation rules for text written in the Oriya script.
 The rules have been drafted in such a way that they can be easily translated into the LGR specification.

-Below are the symbols used in the WLE rules for each of the "Indic Syllabic Category" as mentioned in Table 4: Code point repertoire
+Below are the symbols used in the WLE rules for each of the "Indic Syllabic Category" as mentioned in Table 4: Code point repertoire.

 Additional symbols define the appropriate subsets for various rules.